open-crosspost/open-crosspost-proxy-service/memory-bank/projectbrief.md

 7. Maintain high availability and performance
 8. Properly log and monitor all operations
 9. Support multiple social media platforms through a unified interface

-## Implementation Status

-The project has progressed from the initial implementation phase to a reorganization phase.
-We've implemented a platform-agnostic architecture that makes it easier to adapt the service for other social media platforms beyond Twitter.
-The core infrastructure, authentication system, API endpoints, and middleware have been implemented.
-The project is currently being migrated from Cloudflare Workers to Deno Deploy.

-### Completed Components

-- Core project structure and routing
-- Authentication flow with OAuth 2.0
-- Token storage and management
-- Post creation, retrieval, and management
-- Media upload handling
-- Like functionality
-- Error handling middleware
-- CORS handling
-- Platform abstraction interfaces
-- Twitter-specific implementations
-- NEAR wallet signature-based authentication

-### In Progress

-- Migration from Cloudflare Workers to Deno Deploy
-- Comprehensive testing
-- Rate limiting implementation
-- Monitoring and logging
-- Documentation

-## Next Steps

-1. Complete migration to Deno Deploy
-2. Implement comprehensive testing framework
-3. Enhance security features
-4. Set up monitoring and observability
-5. Prepare for deployment to production